mkws

 Assuming you installed our web server following the previous

-instructions, the recommended way to do this with mkws
+instructions, the recommended way to do this with mkws is

 to either install or compile